agn453/Z280RC/README.md

 [root]/usr/root#
 ```

-I'm working on adding suuport for the QuadSer module and direct boot capability
+I'm working on adding support for the QuadSer module and direct boot capability
 from ZZmon to UZI280 and a CP/M RESET utility (to restart back to ZZmon).

 They'll be added here soon.